Edward Brennen: As a philanthropist

 In 1846 Brennan formed a trust called the Tellechery Poor Fund with the vision of helping the poor and orphans.
 His first share was Rs 3,000 which he had in his hand.
 Eventually his total savings of Rs.
 1,50,000 was paid to the trust.
 Brennan in his will mentioned to set up a 'free school' in the town of Thalassery to provide free education to all.
 This school later became Thalassery Brennan College.

 As mentioned in his will, the free school was founded in 1861 and it was merged with the Basel German Mission School in 1866 and was upgraded to a high school in 1868.
 In 1871 Basel Mission withdrawn support to the school.
 The school was converted into a district government school in 1883 and was taken over by the Thalassery Municipality in 1884.
 Ten years later, the school grew into Brennan College and was the first college between Kozhikode and Mangalore that time.
-The school, which was separated from the college in 1949, was shifted to Chirakkara, but in 1958 the college moved to Dharmadam and the school returned to its old building.
+The school, which was separated from the college in 1949, was shifted to Chirakkara, but in 1958 the college moved to Dharmadam and the school returned to its old building after the establishment of Brennen College of Teacher Education.
+The school is the lab school for the student teachers in Government Brennen College of Teacher Education Thalassery.